LANSING, Mich. (WLNS)— Throughout the month of March, 6 News is dedicating time each day to the topic of “Mental Health”.

 - Robert Sheehan, CEO Community Mental Health Authority of Michigan

-If you or someone you know is struggling, you can get mental health assistance by clicking here.
+If you or someone you know is struggling, you can get therapy and counseling assistance by clicking here.

 The number for the National for National Suicide Prevention Hotline at 1-800-273-TALK.